-Adding a new contact or child
+Adding a new contact

-Adding new contacts to your Address Book or Children module is probably the most basic functionality you'll use in ChurchSuite, so we've made it really easy and intuitive.
-As well as importing batches of contacts and children using the "Import contacts" option, you can add people individually, as explained below.
+Adding new people to the Address Book module is probably the most basic functionality you'll use in ChurchSuite, so we've made it really easy and intuitive.
+As well as importing contacts and children using the Import contacts option, you can add people individually, as explained below.
 Outside the scope of this article, but covered in a related article, there's also an Address Book Embed form and a Connect My Details form that can be used at 'in person' services and events, so that newcomers can submit their details and areas of interest directly into your ChurchSuite account and newcomer integration processes.

 In this article